 Consequent upon the sale of investment in SKP Mining Pvt.
 Ltd., the Joint Venture with SKP Mining Pvt.
 Ltd. no more exists.
 EXTRACT OF ANNUAL RETURN

 The details of the extract of the Annual Return in Form MGT 9 is annexed herewith and forms part of this Report as Annexure-I.

-STATUTORY AUDITORS OBSERVATION
+STATUTORY AUDITOR OBSERVATION

-In terms of secti on 148 of the Companies Act, 2013 read with Rule 14 of the Companies (Audit and Auditors) Rules, 2014, on the recommendation of Audit Committee, the Board of Directors has re-appointed M/s.
-A.J.S. & Associates, Cost Accountants (FRN 0001060), as Cost Auditor of the Company, at a remuneration of Rs.
-35,000/- plus applicable taxes and re-imbursement of out of pocket expenses incurred by them to conduct an audit of the cost accounting records maintained by the Company for the current financial year beginning from 1st April, 2015 and ending on 31st March, 2016.
+In terms of secti on 148 of the Companies Act, 2013 read with rule 14 of the Companies (Audit and Auditors) Rules, 2014, on the recommendation of Audit Committee, the Board of Directors has re-appointed M/s.
+A.J.S. & Associates, Cost Accountants (FRN 000106), as Cost Auditor of the Company, at a remuneration of Rs 35,000/- plus applicable taxes and reimbursement of out of pocket expenses incurred by them to conduct an audit of the cost accounting records maintained by the Company for the current financial year beginning from April 1, 2016 and ending on March 31, 2017.

-As required under section 148 of the Companies Act, 2013 read with Rule 14 of the Companies (Audit and Auditors) Rules, 2014, the remuneration payable to cost auditor is being placed at the ensuing Annual General Meeting for ratification by the members.
+As required under section 148 of the Companies Act, 2013 read with rule 14 of the Companies (Audit and Auditors) Rules, 2014, the remuneration payable to Cost Auditor is being placed at the ensuing Annual General Meeting for ratification by the members.

 SECRETARIAL AUDIT REPORT